lexlapax/cgraveldb/README.md

 #graveldb
+persistent (on disk) graph database library for embedded use

 ## intro
 just dabbling around with creating an embedded persistent graph database in go.

-this is an exercise in learning go for me..
+This is an exercise in learning go for me.
+I intend to use it as a generic backing store for other applications like note taking etc..

 uses leveldb as a backing store

-it sort of works right now..
+it sort of works right now.
 it's a very basic property graph.. there are no optimizations for queries yet there is no write collision prevention, yet, so do writes serially (addvertex, addedge, deletevertex, deleteedge)